COVID-19

 19.4 Chair – standing committee - presentation

-The Chair of a standing committee shall present the report of his/her standing committee to the Council on behalf of his/her standing committee.
+The Chair of a standing committee shall present the report of their standing committee to the Council on behalf of their standing committee.

 19.5 Chair - absent - presentation - by standing committee member